 You can always change the layout by going to the Home Ribbon and clicking on the Layout icon.
 If content is already on the slide, you may need to move things around a little.

 To play your presentation, go to the Presentation tab and click "Play from Start" (Keyboard option: hold down Control-Shift and press Enter).
-Advance through your presentation by pressing the Spacebar on the keyboard.
+Advance through your presentation by pressing the Spacebar or right arrow key on the keyboard.
 To go back a slide, use either the left or up arrow key on your keyboard.
-In PowerPoint you can navigate to any slide by:
+In PowerPoint you can navigate directly to any slide by:

 Instead of a list, PowerPoint gives you the option to see all of the slides as thumbnails while in the slideshow.

 To exit your presentation (and return to the editing view), press the esc key on the keyboard.